“He who would travel happily must travel lightly.” – Antoine de Saint-Exupery

 > Put daily pills/Rx’s in 2″x2″ pill bags.

-> Take care of your feet: comfortable, not stylish shoes—and break in before you go!
+> Take care of your feet: wear comfortable, not stylish shoes—break in before you go!

-> Wrap your heavy items in the middle and bottom of bag.
+> Wrap your heavy items in the middle & bottom of the bag.

-> Take a digital photo of bag just in case!
+> Have a digital photo of bag, just in case!

-> Think no-wrinkle, UPF protection lightweight microfiber-blend clothes.
+> Think wrinkle-free, UPF protection lightweight breathable microfiber-blend clothes.

-> Buy shirts + pants with zippers for extra security.
+> Buy shirts + pants with zipper pockets for extra security.

-> One word about the unpredictability of weather and clothes: layers!
+> One word about the unpredictability of weather & clothes: Layers!

-> Use scented dryer sheets in your bag—it keeps clothes smelling fresh and clean.
+> Use a scented dryer sheet in your bag—it keeps clothes smelling fresh & clean.

 > Take items that are utilitarian dual-use.